Gwen Benaway: Awards

-In 2015, Benaway received the inaugural Speaker's Award for a Young Author.
-In 2016 she received the Honour of Distinction from the Dayne Ogilvie Prize for LGBTQ writers.
+In 2015, Benaway was the inaugural winner of the "Legislative Assembly of Ontario Speaker's Award for Young Authors" for Ceremonies for the Dead In 2016 she received the Honour of Distinction from the Dayne Ogilvie Prize for LGBTQ writers.

 She won Prism International's Creative Non-Fiction contest in 2017 for her piece "Between a Rock and a Hard Place".

 In 2019 Benaway won the Governor General's Literary Award for English poetry for Holy Wild.
 The collection of poems look at the intersection of Indigenous and transgender identities.
 The book was also shortlisted for the Lambda Literary Award for Transgender Poetry at the 31st Lambda Literary Award, the Trillium Book Award for Poetry, and the Publishing Triangle Award for Trans and Gender-Variant Literature.

-In 2019, Benaway's essay "A Body Like a Home" won a Gold medal in the 42nd National Magazine Awards in the Personal Journalism category.
+In 2019, Benaway's essay "A Body Like a Home" won a gold medal in the 42nd National Magazine Awards in the Personal Journalism category.